THOMASELOVE/431-classes-2023/projB/schedule.md

 ## Monday 2023-12-11 Presentations

 - Most Monday presentations are via Zoom.
 Zoom information will be made available in December.
+Please join the Zoom 5 minutes before your presentation is scheduled to start.
-- The three **IN PERSON** presentations will be held in Dr. Love's office on the Ground Floor of the Wood Building: Wood WG82-J.
+- The three **IN PERSON** presentations will be held in Dr. Love's office on the Ground Floor of the Wood Building: Wood WG82-J. Please arrive 5 minutes before your presentation is scheduled to start.

 Date | Time | Investigator(s) | Group | Method
 ---------: | --------: | :--------------------------------- | :-----: | :------: